 Oversight of this First Aid and Healthcare Policy is undertaken by the Health, Safety and Welfare Committee.
 The Policy will be reviewed by the Senior School Nurse annually.

 Policy last reviewed by

-Claire Hodge, Senior School Nurse on 13th February 2025 Claire Hodge, Senior School Nurse on 16th February 2024 Aisling Dutton, School Nurse on 30th September 2022
+Claire Hodge, Senior School Nurse on 16th February 2024 Aisling Dutton, School Nurse on 30th September 2022

 Policy written and reviewed October 2015